geost.bro_api_read#

 Read a list of specific borehole ids from the BRO API (max 2000 objects): >>> import geost … bhrgt = geost.bro_api_read(“BHR-GT”, bro_ids=[“BHR000000339725”, “BHR000000339735”]) … bhrgt BoreholeCollection: # header = 2

-Or read geological boreholes (BHR-G) within a bounding box: >>> import geost … bbox = (126_800, 448_000, 127_800, 449_000) # xmin, ymin, xmax, ymax … bhrg = geost.bro_api_read(“BHR-G”, bbox=bbox) BoreholeCollection: # header = 3
+Or read geological boreholes (BHR-G) within a bounding box.
+Note the epsg parameter is used to interpret the bbox coordinates (by default it is 28992 - RD New): >>> import geost … bbox = (126_800, 448_000, 127_800, 449_000) # xmin, ymin, xmax, ymax … bhrg = geost.bro_api_read(“BHR-G”, bbox=bbox, epsg=28992) BoreholeCollection: # header = 3

-Or within shapefile containing a Polygon geometry of the same bounding box of the previous example (Point or Line geometries are also supported): >>> import geost … bhrg = geost.bro_api_read(“BHR-G”, geometry=”my_polygon.shp”) BoreholeCollection: # header = 3
+Or within shapefile containing a Polygon geometry of the same bounding box of the previous example (Point or Line geometries are also supported).
+Note that the epsg of the geometry is used if it has a defined CRS, otherwise the epsg parameter must be used: >>> import geost … bhrg = geost.bro_api_read(“BHR-G”, geometry=”my_polygon.shp”) BoreholeCollection: # header = 3

 Or within the shapefile and applying a buffer: >>> import geost … bhrg = geost.bro_api_read(“BHR-G”, geometry=”my_polygon.shp”, buffer=500) BoreholeCollection: # header = 5